breez3young/BEHAVIOR-1K-eval/docs/challenge/submission.md

 ## **Submission details**

-After running the eval script, there will be two output files: an json file containing the metric results, and a mp4 video recording of the rollout trajectory.
+After running the [evaluation script](https://github.com/StanfordVL/BEHAVIOR-1K/blob/main/OmniGibson/omnigibson/learning/eval.py) (see [evaluation](./evaluation.md) for more details), there will be two output files: an json file containing the metric results, and a mp4 video recording of the rollout trajectory.
 Here is a sample output json file for one episode of evaluation:

 ```
 {